You have no items in your shopping cart.

 Have a favorite go to pen style, but looking to venture into the world of luxury pens?
 The luxury pen world can be daunting when you see the prices, lists of precious metals, and foreign words like appointments, but don't stress!

-I have here a list of 5 things to consider when buying a luxury pen and little comparative guide between your favorite cheap go-to pen and some great name brand alternatives:
+Here's a a list of 5 things to consider when buying the best luxury pen for you and little comparative guide between your favorite cheap go-to pen and some great name brand alternatives:

-First off, what type of pen would you like to get?
-There are really just three types: Ballpoints, Fountain Pens, Rollerballs
+First off, what type of luxury pen would you like to get?
+There are really just three types of writing styles: Ballpoints, Fountain Pens, Rollerballs

 Ballpoints are a pen with a small ball at the tip that rolls to release ink.
 You probably have at least 12 in your random-things drawer.
 They last a good long while due to their oil-based in that doesn't dry out easily.